tipt0e/uxdstools/README.md

 will be obtained with a lifetime of 30 minutes when either of the password options (command line or input) are selected.

-This project is in alpha but most of the functionality is available:
+This project is in beta but most of the functionality is available:

 lacctparse - lookup user and group (add sudoer if available) attributes luseradd - add POSIX user to directory service